phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 925510
+#Total Number of Tweets: 2013439
-#Number of Clinton Tweets: 598435
+#Number of Trump Tweets: 926109
-#Number of Sanders Tweets: 255181
+#Number of Clinton Tweets: 598712
-#Number of Rubio Tweets: 252645
+#Number of Sanders Tweets: 255358
-#Number of Carson Tweets: 159687
+#Number of Rubio Tweets: 252872
-#Number of Bush Tweets: 111707
+#Number of Carson Tweets: 159876
-#Total Number of Tweets:
+#Number of Bush Tweets: 111801
 ---